What IS intentional Happiness? Why is intentional happiness important? How do you Increase Happiness?

 10. There is a difference between setting expectations and expecting perfection.
 For us parents, our children are the most perfect human beings on EARTH!
 So while we are making sure our kids stay that way via judgment and criticism, we negate their learning critical life skills required to succeed as individuals and within their society.
 Being critical of our child’s actions produces a chronic feeling that nothing is good enough and elevates stress hormones.
 Eventually, our children learn to focus too much energy on avoiding failure or criticism, conceal mistakes and avoid feedback.
 Helping your kids to embrace failure and learn from mistakes by talking about it makes it easier to move on, and yes, be happier.

 My math?
 If I can be 40% happier, the pieces of the puzzle of my life will start falling in place.

-To learn more on the science behind happiness and supporting documents click here
+To learn more on the science behind the way to increase happiness and supporting documents click here